Here are 8 practical keys to help you escape from the anxiety trap and find freedom.

 I have 8 keys to offer you in your escape from the anxiety trap.
 These keys can help you restore calm and relief.
 Let’s turn that anxiety into something better:

-Try as many of them as you can.
+Try as many as you can.
 Take the time to form these into regular habits.
 It will be worth it.

 - Reach out